pipelinedb/pipelinedht/README.md

 #### join / leave

 `join` and `leave` will add and remove a node to the distributed hashtable, respectively. `join` takes a list of peers to join to, and `leave` should remove itself from the list of peers stored by each node currently running in the distributed hashtable.
+These calls will involve rebalancing the DHT's data so that it is evenly distributed across all nodes after one has been added or removed.

 ### Skeleton